OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 # OWASP AI Exchange
 Living document for worldwide exchange of AI security expertise.
-Purpose: Creating consensus and collecting input that can be used by global and regional standardisation and regulation activities, including the EU AI act,  ISO/IEC 27090 (AI security), the [OWASP ML top 10](https://mltop10.info/), and the [OWASP LLM top 10](https://llmtop10.com/).
+Purpose: Creating consensus and collecting input for global and regional standardisation and regulation activities, including the EU AI act,  ISO/IEC 27090 (AI security), the [OWASP ML top 10](https://mltop10.info/), and the [OWASP LLM top 10](https://llmtop10.com/).

 Table of contents:
 * Introduction